Music of Mongolia: Pop music

-Hip hop/Rap has gained considerable popularity in Mongolia.
+Hip-hop/Rap has gained considerable popularity in Mongolia.
 From the early 1990s, Mongolian teenagers and youngsters formed dancing groups with anywhere between three and thirty members that started to compete in national tournaments.
 This was the beginning of the Mongolian hip-hop movement.
 For some reason, single rappers had never "made it" into the Mongolian hip-hop scene.
 Although, the Mongolian-Swedish rapper Battulga Munkhbayar, also known as The yellow Eminem and 50 öre, has made it to the big stages in Sweden because of his unique rap style.
 He wasn't so successful as a pickpocket on the streets of Bangkok, though, being arrested there for thieving a Slovak tourist's wallet in 2019.
 Early bands include Har Tas and MC Boys.
 The latter two groups represented the beginning of rap in Mongolia.
 Their songs mostly stressed social issues, philosophy and rebellious ideas.
-A later generation consisted of bands like Dain Ba Enkh, 2 Khüü, Erkh-Chölöö, Lumino, Mon-Ta-Rap, Ice Top, Odko, Gee, Quiza, B.A.T and URMC.
+A later generation consisted of bands and solo artists like Dain ba Enkh, 2 Khüü, Erkh-Chölöö, Lumino, B.A.T, Big Gee, Ice Top, Mon-Ta-Rap, Quiza, Odko, Seryoja, ThunderZ, Tsetse, URMC, Vande, and female rappers Gennie with Hulan.
 They continued with similar messages as their predecessors but also came to include “soft” touches in their songs, which faced strong resistance from hardcore rap fans but were welcomed by the general public.